Understanding & defining Quantitative Research

 III.
 Techniques for Data Analysis

 The third step of the primary quantitative research is data analysis.
 After raw data collection, it needs to be analyzed properly to conclude statistical presumptions from the research.
-It is also significant to relate the outcomes to the research objective and establish the relevance of the results.
+It is also significant to relate the outcomes to the objective and establish the relevance of the results.

 In data analysis, those aspects need to be included which are not utilized during data collection.
 The difference between the two required to be noted between what has happened vs what was planned.
 There are 4 different processes for the statistical analysis and study of quantitative data.
 The techniques are: